conan-io/docs/reference/conanfile/methods.rst

 This will only produce a build ID different if the package is for Windows.
-So the behavior in any other OS will be the standard one, as if the ``build_id()`` method was not defined: the build folder will be wiped at each ``$ conan create`` command and a clean build will be done.
+So the behavior in any other OS will be the standard one, as if the ``build_id()`` method was not defined: the build folder will be wiped at each :command:`conan create` command and a clean build will be done.

 deploy()